ayushmjain/terraform-google-solution-builder-cloud-sql/README.md

 Cloud SQL is a fully-managed relational database service in GCP.

 ### Detailed
-Cloud SQL is a fully-managed relational database service in GCP.
+This composition unit creates a Cloud SQL database of type PostgreSQL which can be accessed using a service account.

 The resources/services/activations/deletions that this module will create/trigger are: